ringcentral/ringcentral-automator-docs/docs/custom-workflows/actions/http-request.md

 | **Request body** | String   | The body of the request, used in POST requests.                     |
 | **Headers**      | KeyValue | The HTTP headers of the request.                                    |

-!!! info "Info"
+!!! hint "Authenticating with RingCentral APIs"
-    When URL is set to endpoint of [RingCentral APIs](https://developers.ringcentral.com/api-reference/) (domain: https://platform.ringcentral.com), the Authorization header will be set with the automations's runner's token automatically.
+    When the HTTP request action is used to call a [RingCentral API](https://developers.ringcentral.com/api-reference/), which we detect by looking at the hostname of the URL, the request's `Authorization` header will be set for you automatically using the automation runner's access token.

 ## Output